Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — John 14:6

-The Father's ultimate sacrifice brought us out of the house and the dominion of sin's bondage.
-A prerequisite of this relationship is to understand that
+The Father's ultimate sacrifice brought us out of the house of sin's bondage.
+A prerequisite of this relationship is understanding that this was at a high cost to God.

 " . . .
 He gave His only begotten Son . . . "